The Yellow Rose of Texas (song): Civil War use of the song

-The modified lyrics reference famous Confederate military commanders Joseph Johnston, P.G.T.
+The modified lyrics reference Confederate military commanders Joseph Johnston, P.G.T.
 Beauregard, and Robert E. Lee.
-Texan veterans sang it openly to mock Hood's mishandling of their Nashville campaign.
+Soldiers sang it openly to mock Hood's mishandling of the campaign on Nashville.

 In this version of the chorus, "soldier" replaced "darkey."
 The same substitution is made throughout the song.

 The song was very popular with not only Texan troops but other infantry units in the west such as Louisiana and Arkansas.